njtan142/LineFollowerV3/docs/UI_DOCUMENTATION.md

 - **Value editing**: `getSteps(20)` - fine control for precise adjustments
 - **Tests**: `getSteps(1000 / testModeCount)` - quick mode switching

 ---

-## Memory Optimizations

-All UI strings are stored in PROGMEM (Flash memory) to conserve RAM:
-- Menu item labels
-- Messages and prompts
-- Status indicators
-- Help text

-Strings are loaded into RAM only when needed for display using `strcpy_P()` function.

----